OpenBSD Ports - Porting Guide [Handbook Index]

 In addition to the PERMIT_* values, put a license marker like # License above them as a comment, this way we know why the PERMIT_* values are set the way they are.
 For GPL, specify which version is applicable e.g. "GPLv2 only", "GPLv2+" (meaning "v2 or newer"), "GPLv3 only", etc.

-12. Begin a cycle of make build, generate a patch using make update-patches and make clean patch.
+14. Begin a cycle of make build, edit source code, generate a patch using make update-patches and make clean patch.

 The OpenBSD file locations are: